AllFather11/AllFather11/README.md

 - 👋 Hi, I’m @AllFather11
-- 👀 I’m interested in cpp python nad ethical hacking
+- 👀 I’m interested in cpp python and ethical hacking
 - 🌱 I’m currently learning cpp
-- 💞️ I’m looking to collaborate on a cyer project
-:- 📫 How to reach me Email:yashnaresh11@gmail.com
+- 💞️ I’m looking to collaborate on any project within my boundaries :- 📫 How to reach me Email:yashnaresh11@gmail.com

 <!---